Rhiannon Hawkins

 About me

-Rhiannon (she/her) is a UK based first year PhD Student at the University of Glasgow with her thesis exploring the impacts of climate change on Scottish community mental health, in areas prone to flooding and drought.
+Rhiannon (she/her) is a UK based second year PhD researcher at the University of Glasgow with her thesis exploring the impacts of climate change on Scottish community mental health, in areas prone to flooding and drought.

-She also works as a research assistant at UCL's Warning Research Centre with her research specialising in mental health care and support in early warning systems and disaster risk reduction strategy.
-In this role she has also worked on examining the impacts of hazards on persons with disabilities mental health and well-being.
+She also works as a research assistant at UCL's Warning Research Centre where she has developed a novel tool called: the Mental Health Vulnerability Index (MHVI), which aims to measure population susceptibility to mental illness during climatic hazards.
+The MHVI has garnered attention from researchers and policy makers at the WHO, Public Health Scotland and the UK's Health Security Agency.
+Additionally, she has also worked on examining the impacts of hazards on persons with disabilities mental health and well-being.

 Additional questions